UniversalDependencies/UD_Skolt_Sami-Giellagas/README.md

 UD Skolt Sami is the original annotation (CoNLL-U) for texts in the Skolt Sami language, it originally consists of twenty translated sentences made by Hilkka Fofonoff from the Finnish texts: [here](http://ilazki.thinkgeek.co.uk/brat/#/uralic/fin).
-Subsequent sentences come from transcribed spoken materials at the Giellagas Institute in Oulu, Finland.
+Subsequent sentences come from transcribed spoken materials at the Giellagas Institute in Oulu, Finland, which, in part, include research materials transferred from «Kotus» 'Institute for the Languages of Finland'.

 # Introduction